 As a Licensed Professional Counselor with a PhD in clinical psychology and a qualified Supervisor Candidate on the OBLPCT Supervisor Registry, I bring academic proficiency and practical experience to our supervisory relationship.
 My anti-oppressive clinical supervision approach emphasizes support and structure, providing clear guidance while creating space for your unique voice and perspective.

 Supervision should be challenging and nurturing, pushing you to grow while affirming your inherent value and wisdom.
 This balance is essential for developing confident, culturally responsive clinicians ready to serve Oregon’s diverse communities.
-You are not alone in this journey; your growth is our shared goal.
+You are not alone in this; your growth is our shared goal.

-Anti-oppressive clinical supervision offers a powerful framework for developing as a clinician who can effectively serve diverse clients while maintaining ethical integrity.
-This approach acknowledges the complex realities of our work and equips you with tools to navigate them skillfully.
-By choosing this path, you are not just meeting the requirements but setting yourself up for a successful and fulfilling career.
+Anti-oppressive clinical supervision gives you a framework for serving diverse clients while maintaining ethical integrity.
+It acknowledges the complex realities of our work and gives you tools to navigate them skillfully.
+Choosing this path means you’re not just meeting the requirements — you’re building the foundation for the kind of clinician you actually want to be.

-If this resonates with your professional goals, I invite you to schedule a consultation to explore whether we might be a good fit for your supervision journey.
+If this resonates with your professional goals, I invite you to schedule a consultation to explore whether we might be a good fit for your supervision.
 Visit my Calendly link to find a time that works for you.
-Let’s discuss how anti-oppressive clinical supervision can support your growth toward full licensure in Oregon.